etcd-io/etcd/Documentation/platforms/freebsd.md

 2. Build etcd with `cd /usr/ports/devel/etcd && make install clean`, you will get an option to build and install documentation and etcdctl with it.

-3. If you havent install it with etcdctl, and you would like to install it later, you can build it with `cd /usr/ports/devel/etcdctl && make install clean`
+3. If you haven't installed it with etcdctl, and you would like to install it later, you can build it with `cd /usr/ports/devel/etcdctl && make install clean`

 4. Verify successful installation with `pkg info | grep etcd` and you should get: